-Along the Old Coach Road is a section of track once known as "McClare's Hill" from the property it used to pass through and owned by John McClare.
+Along the Old Coach Road is a section of track once known as "McClare's Hill" (see map on page 40) from the property it used to pass through and owned by John McClare.
 This section of road was annexed from McClares property after a submission to the Minister of Lands by 45 landholders whose properties were above McClares property in and around Sassafras.
 They were concerned they had limited access to their properties and the road from Bayswater should be extended up to Sassafras.